-NZHS reports also present comparisons between population groups as rate ratios; that is, as the ratio of the prevalence estimates of the two groups.
+NZHS reports also present comparisons between population groups as rate ratios; that is, as the ratio of the estimated proportions having the characteristic of interest in the two groups.

-Rate ratios are used for the following comparisons:
+Rate ratios are used for comparing:

 - men and women - Māori and non-Māori (for the total population, men and women) - Pacific and non-Pacific (for the total population, men and women) - Asian and non-Asian (for the total population, men and women) - people living in the most and least socioeconomically deprived areas.